parroty/python-lint-code-scanning-action/README.md

 ### Why not use the existing Python linting Actions?

-They don't all produce SARIF, and they don't upload to Code Scanning
+They don't all produce SARIF, and they don't upload to Code Scanning.

 ### Why not create N different Actions?